Harriet Webb: Early life

 Webb grew up in Arkholme and was first minded towards acting after seeing her brother perform in a school play.
 She studied at Liverpool Institute for Performing Arts.
-After moving to London to pursue acting she also worked worked as a teacher and as a restaurant host.
+After moving to London to pursue acting she also worked as a teacher and as a restaurant host.

 Career

 She had a role in BBC One sitcom Scarborough in 2019 and had a role in BBC Two sitcom White Gold.
 She played Tina Taylor in David Walliams created 2020 seaside-set sitcom Sandylands.
 That year, she could be seen as Theodora in Michaela Coel television series I May Destroy You.

 She has a recurring role in ITV police drama series The Tower which began in 2021.
 In 2022, she appeared in the murder-mystery film Medusa Deluxe.
 She was in the short film The Gospel According to Gail which won Best Film at the BFI Future Film Festival and ITV drama series Our House alongside Martin Compston, both in 2022.

 She appears in all 3 series of Channel 4 sitcom Big Boys, with her character, Shannon, the cousin of the main character being given a bigger role on series two and three.
 From 2022, she has a recurring role as Karen in BBC 3 Cruise ship based comedy horror television series Wreck, returning for the second series in 2024.

 In 2024, she could be seen as Kirsty, wife of Ryan Sampson's Glen in Sky Max comedy series Mr. Bigstuff alongside Danny Dyer.
 It was renewed for a second series in September 2024.